-Therapist Availability Updates: Please email admin@achievebalancecounselling.com if you would like help choosing a counsellor that might be the best fit for you and/or your child(ren).
+Therapist Availability Updates: Please email our admin if you would like help choosing a counsellor that might be the best fit for you and/or your child(ren).

-Sophia Johnston is accepting new clients.
-Please note that Sophia’s sessions are typically not covered by most extended benefits plans.
+• Natasha Gulati Please note that Natasha’s sessions are not typically covered by extended benefits plans.

 Junior Associate Counsellor